 Coastal Pelagic Species

-Coastal Pelagic Species refers to the six species composing the Coastal Pelagic Species Fishery Management Plan (CPS FMP).
-This includes northern anchovy, market squid, pacific sardine, pacific (chub) mackerel, jack mackerel, and krill.
+Coastal Pelagic Species are the six species composing the Coastal Pelagic Species Fishery Management Plan (CPS FMP).
+These are the northern anchovy, market squid, pacific sardine, pacific (chub) mackerel, jack mackerel, and krill.

-In 1978, The Pacific Fishery Management Council adopted the Northern Anchovy Fisheries Management Plan.
-In 1995 they decided to expand the scope and modified it, to include a wider range of coastal pelagic finfish and market squid for the west coast., with the primary goals to promote efficiency and profitability in the fisheries, including the sustainability of catch, while also providing for adequate forage for potential predators.
+In 1978, the Pacific Fishery Management Council adopted the Northern Anchovy Fisheries Management Plan.
+In 1995, the Council expanded the scope of the plan to include a wider range of coastal pelagic finfish and market squid for the west coast.
+Their goal was to promote efficiency and profitability in the fisheries, including the sustainability of catch, while providing for adequate forage for potential predators.
 In 2006, the plan was amended (Amendment 12) to prohibit the harvest of all krill species.
 This action was in recognition of krill's importance as forage and to ensure the preservation of this key trophic relationship between fished and unfished elements in the California Current ecosystem.

 For more information on Coastal Pelagic Species, contact Joshua Lindsay at Joshua.Lindsay@noaa.gov or 562.980.4034.